-In Hawaii, NCTQ evaluated five elementary prep programs to determine whether they dedicate enough time to key math content topics and pedagogy.
-The analysis shows Hawaii programs perform above the national average.
-(To learn more, see the 2025 Teacher Prep Review: Solving for Math Success report.)
+In New Hampshire, NCTQ evaluated five elementary prep programs to determine whether they dedicate enough time to key math content topics and pedagogy.
+The analysis shows New Hampshire programs perform among the best in the country.
+(To learn more, see the 2025) Teacher Prep Review: Solving for Math Success report.)

-No programs in Hawaii earn an A by dedicating adequate instructional time to both math content and pedagogy
+40% of New Hampshire programs earn an A or A+ by dedicating adequate instructional time to both math content and pedagogy